-Electric outboard boat motors and sonar devices.
-A tax of 3% of the sale price is imposed on the sale by the manufacturer of electric outboard motors and sonar devices suitable for finding fish.
+Electric outboard boat motors.
+A tax of 3% of the sale price is imposed on the sale by the manufacturer of electric outboard motors.
 This includes any parts or accessories sold on or in connection with the sale of those articles.
-The tax on any sonar device, however, cannot exceed \$30.
-A sonar device, suitable for finding fish does not include any device that is a graph recorder, a digital type, a meter readout, a combination graph recorder, or a combination meter readout.